ajaynadig/bhr/README.md

 1) *Gene-level summary statistics*

 Overview: A text file, with a row per gene and column per required variable (note mandatory column names).
-The gene-level summary statistics are frequently generated from aggregating across variant-level summary statistics -- see below in (section) for overview and scripts.
-The provided variant-to-gene script automatically generates the following columns:
+The gene-level summary statistics are frequently generated from aggregating across variant-level summary statistics.

-*Required variables*
+*Required columns*

 a) **Gene name** (required column name: `gene`): Any gene naming convention is valid (i.e. ENSEMBL ID), as long as the convention is consistent with that used in Baseline-BHR (see below)

-b) **Gene burden score** (required column name: `burden_score`): Sum of the variances of variants in a gene (often restricted to variants of a particular functional class and/or frequency).
-This is the indepedent variable in the heritability regression.

-c) **Sum of variance-weighted per-allele effects** (required column name: `w_t_beta`): This is the sum of the effects of variants in a gene, where each per allele effect has been multiplied by the frequency variance of the variant (2p(1-p)).
-This becomes the dependent variable in the heritability regression after a modest under-the-hood `BHR` transformation (squaring and normalizing by cumulative variant frequencies).
+b) **Chromosome** (required column name: `chromosome`): The chromosome of the gene

+c) **Gene position in base pairs** (required column name: `gene_position`): The position of the gene in base pairs

-d) **Overdispersion** (required column name: `overdispersion`): Weighted mean heterozygosity (weighted by the heterozygosity)
+d) **Phenotype sample size** (required column name: `N`): Phenotype sample size in the association study

+e) **Variance variances** (required column name: `variant_variances`): This is a list of variant variances for variants in the gene.
+The variance variance = 2*p*(1-p), where p it the frequency of the minor allele in the association study.
+Since this is a list of the variant variances for each variant in the gene, the length of the list should be equal to the number of variants in the gene; note that summary statistics are often stratified by variant frequency and function (i.e., ultra-rare loss-of-function variants), and it is the number of variants in that frequency-function class which are included in the summary statistics.

+f) **Variant per-allele effect sizes** (required column name: `betas`): This is a list of per-allele effect sizes for variants in the gene.
+The length of the list for each gene is the same as the length of the list of `variant_variances` (see above)

+g) **Phenotype label** (required column name: `phenotype_key`): The name of your phenotype associated with the effect sizes in the file

 2) *Baseline-BHR*